Dmitry-Skachkov/SB/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+# Usage

+Please see the [Docs](Docs) folder for instructions how to install the code, and the [Examples](Examples) folder for some sample calculations.

 # Contributing

-Please contact at m2qm.efrc[at]phys.ufl.edu
+For contributing please contact Dr. Hai-Ping Cheng at m2qm.efrc[at]phys.ufl.edu

 # How to cite

-If you use the SB package in your research, please cite the following papers:
+If you use the SB package in your research, please cite the following paper:

 * Dmitry Skachkov, Shuang-Long Liu, Yan Wang, Xiao-Guang Zhang, Hai-Ping Cheng
 "First-Principles Theory for Schottky Barrier Physics"